Financial Accounting II|Pokhara University | Old Question Paper | BBA | Second Semester |Level: Bachelor | Year: 2015 | Semester: Fall

-At the end of the year a physical count is taken and there are 600 ball caps left on December 31, 2012.
-Operating expenses Rs 5,000 excluding depreciation of Rs.1,000.Selling price per unit of ball is Rs.25 and tax rate is 30%.
+At the end of the year, a physical count is taken and there are 600 ball caps left on December 31, 2012.
+Operating expenses Rs 5,000 excluding depreciation of Rs.1,000.The selling price per unit of the ball is Rs.25 and the tax rate is 30%.

 Use the periodic inventory system and determine the ending inventory and cost of goods sold using a) FIFO b) Weighted Average

 b) Prepare income statement under the two approaches.

 c) Which method pays low tax and by how much?